NAFI – FAA Presents PTS to ACS Update

 In order to join the Zoom meeting, click on this link at 7 pm that day:

-The flying techniques that will be demonstrated this month are valuable for both IFR and VFR pilots, and all are invited to participate.
+The flying information that will be discussed this month will be useful for both IFR and VFR pilots, and all are invited to participate.

 Follow us on Facebook Gold medal